Server data from the Official MCP Registry

 glm_agent | GLM tokens | GLM as a real coding agent in your repo (read/write/edit/run). dry_run: true previews a diff and writes nothing; after a real run a git-checkpoint revert line is printed. |

-glm_delegate | GLM tokens | Pure text generation — text in, text out.
-GLM has no file access; put everything in task + context. |
+glm_delegate | GLM tokens (opt-in) | Pure text generation — text in, text out.
+Hidden by default (glm_agent handles text-only tasks too); set GLM_DELEGATE=on to expose it. |

 glm_recommend | free (local) | GLM-vs-main-model advisory: which engine, which GLM model, confidence, and reasons.
 No GLM call. |